molabEvoDynamics/OscarMolinaEtAl_CINandB-ALL/README.md

 - `parameters.m`: script containing the information about all relevant parameters, including growth rate, death rate, probability of missegregation per mitotic event, probability of undergoing whole genome duplication and more.
 - `binormal.m`: normal approximation to binomial distribution.
 - `exportingData.m` and `plots_fitnessPerChromosome.m` are auxiliar files to export data and generate some exploratory plots.
-- 'Main_fitnessPerChromosome.m` is the core file to conduct the simulations.
+- `Main_fitnessPerChromosome.m` is the core file to conduct the simulations.